 Private tree works application (up to 5 trees) that are not part of a vegetation community

-- the tree/s are not part of a vegetation community (complex) which typically incorporates trees with a form of understory vegetation, or
+- the tree/s are not part of a vegetation community (complex) which typically incorporates trees with a form of understorey vegetation, or

-- do not meet the SEPP exemption criteria as detailed in Exempt tree works - Vegetation SEPP or Exempt tree works - Council's DCP, or
+- do not meet the SEPP exemption criteria as detailed in Exempt tree works - State Environmental Planning Policy (Biodiversity and Conservation) or Exempt tree works - Council's DCP, or

 - are not associated with any form of development or building works.

 The following definition of ‘understorey’ is provided to assist in determining if your trees are part of a vegetation community: understorey, also known as underbrush or undergrowth, includes plant life growing beneath the forest canopy without penetrating it to any great extent, but above the forest floor.
 Only a small percentage of light penetrates the canopy, so understorey vegetation is generally shade tolerant.

 The Private Tree Works Application is required where Council is the authorising agency, and the proposed works do not meet any of the exemptions listed above.